-Contracts which students or student organizations make with outside agencies must be signed or co-signed by the Associate Vice President for Student Affairs.
+Contracts which students or student organizations make with outside agencies must be signed or co-signed by the Executive Director of Residence Life.

 Drone Policy

 For purposes of this policy, the term "Drone" means:

 Any unmanned aircraft or unmanned vehicle, unmanned remote control and free-flight drones, helicopters, airplanes, mechanically propelled or propellant guided balloons, and rockets, of any size or weight, along with all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate any of the foregoing objects.